hyperter96/gitlab-operator/doc/installation.md

            email: youremail@example.com # use your real email address here
    ```

+   For more details on configuration options to use under `spec.chart.values`, see our [GitLab Helm Chart documentation](https://docs.gitlab.com/charts).

-6. Deploy a GitLab instance
+5. Deploy a GitLab instance using your new GitLab CR.

    ```
    $ kubectl -n gitlab-system apply -f mygitlab.yaml